Cemaster016/Forecasting-Antimalarial-Drug-Needs/README.md

 ---
 ## **Project Overview:**

-The JenkinsPremierProject is dedicated to forecasting the demand for antimalarial drugs in Africa, addressing the critical public health challenge posed by malaria, especially among children under the age of five.
+The Project is dedicated to forecasting the demand for antimalarial drugs in Africa, addressing the critical public health challenge posed by malaria, especially among children under the age of five.
 Accurate demand forecasting is essential for effective resource allocation and strategic planning, ensuring that life-saving treatments are readily available where they are needed most

 ---